dougeby/IntuneDocs/intune/windows-enrollment-status.md

 ### Troubleshooting
 Top questions for troubleshooting.

-- Why were my applications not installed during Device setup phase during Autopilot deployment that is using Enrollmment status page?
+- Why were my applications not installed during Device setup phase during Autopilot deployment that is using Enrollment status page?
     - To guarantee applications are installed during the Device setup phase during an Autopilot deployment, first, ensure the application is selected to block access in the selected apps list.
 Second, ensure you targeting of the applications to the same AAD device group your Autopilot profile was assigned to.

 - Why is the Enrollment status page showing for non-Autopilot deployments, for example when a user logs in for the first time on a Configuration Manager co-mgmt enrolled device?